Welcome to the Newman Theological College (NTC) Alumni Home Page.

 Don’t Lose Touch

 There are many ways to keep in touch with the College and keep that NTC community spirit alive.
-Let us know what you are doing, professionally and personally; participate in volunteer opportunities that allow you to stay connected with staff, faculty, students and graduates; represent your alma mater on the NTC Alumni Association; get on the mailing list for the John Henry Newsletter and/or e-zine (the electronic version of the newsletter).
+Let us know what you are doing, professionally and personally; participate in volunteer opportunities that allow you to stay connected with staff, faculty, students and graduates; represent your alma mater on the NTC Alumni Association.

 In an effort to re-establish the NTC Alumni Association, we are looking for alum who wish to participate on the alumni advisory committee.
 Please contact Doreen Bloos